-Every student majoring in music is required to enroll in and successfully complete a recital class for eight (8) semesters.
+Every student majoring in music is required to enroll in and successfully complete a recital class every semester of residence.
 Graded on a pass/fail basis, this course receives zero (0) hours credit.
-A passing grade is based on the attendance of seven approved recitals per semester.
+A passing grade is based on the attendance of seven approved recitals, forums, or master classes per semester.
 This requirement is prorated for part-time students according to hour load.
 The requirements for transfer students are determined on an individual basis by the department chairperson.